esphome/esphome-docs/components/text_sensor/index.rst

 ``to_upper``
 ************

-Converts all characters within a string to uppercase.
+Converts all characters within a string to uppercase (only the English alphabet is supported at this time).

 .. code-block:: yaml